Actuator Check

 Some LumenPnP kits shipped with a less than optimal vacuum sensor wiring.
 Some people's sensors can detect a swing of about 200, but in some cases there isn't enough of a difference for a useful signal because of some part tolerances.
 We're sorry about this!
 When the community discovered this issue, we stopped shipping immediately and designed a board that sits in between the vacuum sensor and the motherboard that makes the signal much stronger.
 Once we confirmed this board fixes the issue, we installed them on all machines we shipped moving forward.

-If you bought a LumenPnP kit that did not come with interposer boards installed and would like to upgrade them, please reach out to our support team and we'll get some sent out to you as soon as possible.
+If you bought a LumenPnP kit that did not come with interposer boards installed and would like to upgrade them, please reach out to our support team and we'll get some sent out to you as soon as possible at only the cost of shipping (even if you're out of warranty).
 We have an installation guide to guide you through the process.

 It's also worth noting the command for reading the second vacuum sensor.
 Until pneumatics for a second nozzle are plumbed in, the second one will only ever read ambient pressure.